Have you thought about investing in commercial real estate syndications?

 How did you get started?

-I started with single-family homes and we did some rentals and the rentals were what made sense but with single-family were a lot of work for not much money, flipping is a lot of hard work.
+I started with single-family homes and we did some rentals and the rentals were what made sense.
+But single-family was a lot of work for not much money.
+Flipping is a lot of hard work.
 I realized that scalability was the way to go.

 Where are you investing?